 While the effects are similar to Borneo kratom strains on paper, regular users may notice some of the subtle but very notable differences experience.

 Mood: 8 – 10 / 10

 Many prefer a moderate strain as their daily go-to, due to its potent, yet smooth, effects.
-Currently, the most popular moderate strain is Green Malaysian; however, other sub-strains, vein types and breeding can make an overall sedating or stimulating strain moderate.
+Currently, one of the most common moderate strains is Green Malaysian; however, it is good to remember that the interplay between strains, vein types, breeding and growing conditions can make an characteristically sedating or stimulating strain moderate.